shrxyeh/Solidity-0.8/README.md

 # Solidity-0.8
-Will be uploading all the new features aboit Solidity 0.8
+Will be uploading all the new features about Solidity 0.8